People, Behaviours and Soft Skills

 - Should the Commission decide that it wants to publish “think pieces” to stimulate debate, an early topic might be to challenge traditional thinking about recruitment, perhaps with a provocative title like “Do you really need a Master Mariner for that role?”.

-Taking the recommendations and conversations coming out of current and future projects including Digital Learning, Future Ports Workforce Research and the Seafarer Cadet Review, the Commission believes that now is the ideal time to progress a project to focus on people management, soft skills and behaviours.
+Taking the recommendations and conversations coming out of current and future projects including Future Ports Workforce Research and the Seafarer Cadet Review, the Commission believes that now is the ideal time to progress a project to focus on people management, soft skills and behaviours.

 The initial objective was to establish a roundtable discussion with Commissioners to design a project which covered People Management (HR), Soft Skills and Behaviours.